Forever (Sevendust song)

-"Forever" (also known as "Forever Dead") is the second single from album Cold Day Memory by American rock band Sevendust.
-The single was released in radio stations on July 26.
-The song was made available for streaming on the band's official MySpace page and YouTube account on February 5, 2010.
-Also was made available for purchase on the iTunes Store on March 30, 2010.
+"Forever" (also known as "Forever Dead") is a song by the American rock band Sevendust.
+It was released as the second single from their eighth studio album, Cold Day Memory (2010).
+The single was released in radio stations on July 26, 2010.
 The song was originally titled "Forever Dead", with advance copies of the album using that title instead of "Forever".